-The Company considers cash on hand, cash in demand deposit accounts including money market funds, and instruments with a maturity date of 90 days or less at date of purchase to be cash and cash equivalents.
+The Company considers cash on hand, cash in demand deposit accounts including money market funds, and instruments with maturity date of 90 days or less at date of purchase to be cash equivalents.
 The Company maintains its cash, cash equivalent and restricted cash balances with banks.
-Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, deposits of up to \$250,000 at FDIC-insured institutions are covered by FDIC insurance.
+Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, deposits of up to

+\$250,000 at FDIC-insured institutions are covered by FDIC insurance.
 At times, deposits may be in excess of the FDIC insurance limit; however, management does not believe the Company is exposed to any significant related credit risk.

-The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the consolidated balance sheets that sum to the total of the same amounts shown in the consolidated statements of cash flows (in thousands):
+The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the condensed consolidated balance sheets that sum to the total of the same amounts shown in the condensed consolidated statements of cash flows (in thousands):

-] March 31, 2021 D ecember 31, 2020 Cash and cash equivalents \$ 102,903 \$ 114,229 Restricted cash 388 Total cash, cash equivalent and restricted cash \$ 102,903 \$ 114,617
+June 30, 2021 De ecember 31, 2020 Cash and cash equivalents \$ 91,322 \$ 114,229 Restricted cash 388 Total cash, cash equivalent and restricted cash \$ 91,322 \$ 114,617

 Restricted cash as of December 31, 2020 consisted of a cash secured letter of credit in the amount of \$338,000 representing collateral for the Company's facility lease and a compensating balance of \$50,000 to secure the Company's corporate purchasing cards.
-In February 2021, the Company cancelled the \$338,000 cash secured letter of credit and replaced it with a new letter of credit under its Bank of America credit facility with no required cash security.
-Accordingly, as of March 31, 2021, the Company had no restricted cash.
+In February 2021, the Company cancelled both the cash secured letter of credit and corporate purchasing card program and moved them both to its current bank, with no required cash security.
+Accordingly, as of June 30, 2021, the Company had no restricted cash.